percwg/perc-wg/double/draft-ietf-perc-double.md

 ## Key Derivation

+Although SRTP uses a single master key to derive keys for an SRTP session, this transform requires separate inner and outer keys.
 In order to allow the inner and outer keys to be managed independently via the master key, the transforms defined in this document MUST be used with the following pseudo-random function